dgolaio/lbc_test_album_titles/README.md

 # LBC Test Album Titles

 This project is an example of how to consume an API to fetch a list of albums, store them locally using Room, and display them in an Android interface using Jetpack Compose.
-The architecture used in the project is based on the **MVVM** and **Clean Architecture** patterns.
+The architecture used in the project is based on the **MVVM** and
+**Clean Architecture** patterns.

+# Check Out LBC_Explanation_Document For more Info

 ## Technologies Used